Average-Case Matrix Discrepancy: Asymptotics and Online Algorithms: Introduction

 \end{corollary}

-We note that this means of normalizing the $\bA_i$ to have norm 1 is natural, for example when $r = 1$ giving $\bA = \bu\bu^{\top}$ for $\bu$ uniformly random on the unit sphere, but the same result holds for any reasonable way of carrying out a normalization or truncation, by a straightforward application of Proposition~\ref{prop:kaci-trunc}.
+We note that this means of normalizing the $\bA_i$ to have norm 1 is natural, for example when $r = 1$ giving $\bA = \bu\bu^{\top}$ for $\bu$ uniformly random on the unit sphere, but the same result holds for any reasonable way of carrying out a normalization or truncation, by a straightforward application of our Proposition~\ref{prop:kaci-trunc}.
+Because of this normalization this result deals with a slightly different distribution than Corollary~\ref{cor:lb-proj} above, but that result is straightforward to extend to allow for the same normalization as well.

 We do not pursue analogous results for Wishart matrices with non-Gaussian underlying distributions here, but in principle these should be possible to obtain so long as one can prove corresponding anti-concentration inequalities for quadratic forms.
 Results for some distributions, albeit a class not admitting a convenient description, would follow from Theorem~1.2 of \cite{Lovett-2010-GaussianPolynomialAntiConcentration}, for example.